 The EDAR system uniquely uses infrared spectroscopy methods to measure the temperature of the exhaust as it exits the tailpipe.
 For each vehicle, the EDAR unit detects the exhaust and measures the temperature at the moment the plume becomes visible.

-EDAR uses the Differential Absorption Lidar (DiAL) method to directly detect and quantify gases such as, but not limited to:
+EDAR uses the Differential Absorption Lidar (DiAL) method to directly detect and quantify gases such as but not limited to the following:

 grams per kg of fuel (g/kg)